Anna Mguni Biography: Career -Pindula, Local Knowledge

 Mguni joined ZOC in 2004 and held various positions until she was appointed chief executive officer in 2011 becoming the first female to hold the post in the history of the Zimbabwean Olympic organisation.

-For two years Mguni was ZOC Operations Manager, for four years she was an elected Board Member and she spent nine years as the Secretary General.
+For two years Mguni was ZOC Operations Manager, for four years she was an elected Board Member and she spent nine years as the CEO.

 She resigned in 2020 and was replaced by Stephen Mudawarima.
 In June 2021, Anna Mguni was appointed the World Rowing development consultant.
 Mguni's role at World Rowing was to promote the standards of rowing, especially in developing nations.[2][3][4]